Bayesian Dynamic Factor Models for High-Dimensional Matrix-Valued Time Series: Monte Carlo Studies

 \section{Monte Carlo Studies}

 In this section, we first assess the accuracy of the factor estimates by comparing them to their true values across datasets of varying sizes.
-Then, we evaluate whether the marginal likelihood estimator can accurately identify the true model.
+We then evaluate whether the marginal likelihood estimator can correctly identify the true model structure -- the dimension of the factor matrix, the vector-versus-matrix specification, and the structure of idiosyncratic covariance.